The images and text in this guide may not be reproduced in part or whole in ANY format,

 Radiometric infrared cameras operate in a manner that is markedly different from infrared imagers.
 Radiometric infrared cameras perform the quantitative thermal measurements of a patient's emitted infrared energy within the firmware of the camera by continuously calculating digital temperature measurements through a large thermal span and not just scaled to two externally calibrated temperature standards.
 The radiometric infrared cameras also provide for thermal drift compensation that guarantees the temperature measurements are stable and accurate at all points within the camera operating temperature range (i.e. the values do not “float” as with non-calibrated thermal imaging cameras).
 Radiometric infrared cameras should be considered quantitative instruments as they produce digital temperature measurements internally and output this data to the computer rather than requiring the computer’s software to perform an interpolation of the temperature values (2).

 The inherent inefficiencies of metabolism are the source of body heat.
 This heat must be transferred to the environment or its accumulation will increase body temperature, cause the destructive denaturizing of body proteins and ultimately death (1).
 At comfortable room temperatures, the principle means of body heat loss to the environment is emission of infrared energy from the skin.
 Human skin, irrespective of its pigmentation, is an almost perfectly efficient emitter of infrared energy; meaning that the intensity of infrared energy occurs in direct proportion to skin temperature (2).
 The emission of infrared energy from the skin is quite superficial and skin temperature is principally affected by small-caliber vascular perfusion (3).
 Skin perfusion is, in turn, modulated by the autonomic nervous system as a means of maintaining the close regulation of core body temperature (4).
 It is the regulation of core body heat that, largely, affects skin temperature.
-Thermal energy from deeper tissues will "float" to the skin surface and present an infrared "character" that is distinctive for each anatomic site (5).
+Thermal energy from deeper tissues will be directed to the skin surface and present an infrared "character" that is distinctive for each anatomic site (5).

 The new blood vessel development (neo-angiogenesis) of a solid cancerous tumor must occur when it has grown too large for simple diffusion from existing blood vessels to provide for the metabolic needs of the cells at the center of the tumor.
 The process of neo-angiogenesis begins before a cancerous tumor is about 150 micrometers (0.15mm) in diameter and must be extensively developed by the time a tumor is 1-2 mm in diameter (6).
 The neo-angiogenic blood vessels distinctive of cancer are unstable and do not have the ordered structure of normal blood vessels.
 In fact, neo-angiogenic vessels are of a primitive sinusoid structure without any connection to the autonomic nervous system and without effective vascular smooth muscle (7).